tinacms/tina.io/content/guides/general/inline-blocks/nested-blocks.md

 ```

 So our nested blocks are wired up!
 The `FeaturesList` block renders another set of `Feature` blocks.
 There's no limit to the amount of nesting you can do.
 Although, we recommend keeping it less than three levels deep to minimize confusion in the UX.

+Although it works, the layout styles for this block could be improved — let's do that next.

 [👋 Checkout Step 7]()